-That numbering in the lower-right corner (look close for No. 10-11-05) means this is #5 in baseball's film series, just one sport under Action Cartridge's umbrella of cartridges for golf, basketball, football, and hockey (full baseball checklist).
+That back-of-box numbering (No. 10-11-05) means this is #5 in baseball's film series, just one sport under Action Cartridge's umbrella of cartridges for golf, basketball, football, and hockey (full baseball checklist).

+My eBay seller "inherited" this from library or school materials, based on the catalog sticker with its own numbering.
 Each cartridge includes a Coaching Guide booklet with tips about the skill shown in the film, like "turning the double play" or "bunting."
-(I assume the film clip's just a video highlight without additional commentary, hence inclusion of the Guide.)

 |#11 Willie Davis|

-Some films come shrink-wrapped, others with cardboard backing, and still others in a pack with the camera and other films.
+You can find films still in shrink wrap, others with cardboard backing, and still others in a pack with the camera and other films.

 Action Cartridge produced several cameras during this product's life, including one with a backlight that required AA batteries.
 All used the hand-crank and viewing lens, but several had a foot that allowed watching from a table top or in-hand (as shown on the box).